AleidvdZ/belly-button-challenge/README.md

 ## Process and Resources
 ### Timeline
-08??
-Created repository, cloned locally, added and commited starter files.
+0808 Created repository, cloned locally, added and commited starter files.

 0814 Successfully used D3 to pull in the json.
 Worked on pulling data but got stuck.
 Got advice with an idea on how to proceed during office hours.

 0815 Set up README format.
 Successfully pulled top 10 OTU's to be able to work with.

+0815 Create bar chart and bubble chart but format is not optimal (or like example)

+0817 Worked with Tutor Kelli Kennedy to structure the code logically, describe the functions, and work through the init function.
+Learned some shortcuts on VS Code.

 ### Links used:
 Used examples from Module 14 class activities.